top of page

 • Excellent communication skills.
 Exceptionally strong verbal and written communication skills for internal and external stakeholders.
 Fellows must be able to communicate complex with a range of stakeholders and tailor their approach accordingly.

 • Undergraduate degree.
-We only accept fellows with at least undergraduate degree, and many of our fellows hold a masters degree.
+The ideal candidate will have finished their undergraduate degree by the start of the training week (January for winter cohorts and July for summer cohorts), though many of our fellows hold a masters degree.
 Though we're open to applications from any subject area, we're particularly interested in those with a machine learning or public policy background.

 Our fellows will pursue roles ranging from politics to applied research.
 Given this, the fellowship consistently accepts a diverse cohort with varied expertise across technical areas, political systems and policy processes.